 This article describes how to test that your hardware is ready to make a successful telehealth call.
-The activities in this article can be undertaken by healthcare providers and their patient or client.
+The activities in this article can be undertaken by everyone.

 The test will also be present at various points when you are joining a call.
 See the below screen capture showing a client/patient joining a call on an Android phone.
 You will be presented with similar options for other devices.

-In the Premium and Enterprise plans, you will have access to a Perform Pre-call Test button toward the top right corner of the Waiting Area view.
+On the Standard, Premium or Enterprise plan, you will have access to the Perform A Precall Test button on the top right corner of the Waiting Area.